 Typically, cells burn sugar in their mitochondria to make ATP, which they use to power chemical reactions.
 (Recall from your high school biology class that mitochondria are the cell’s “power plants.”)
 Cancer cells, on the other hand, use the less efficient process of glycolysis, which produces fewer molecules of ATP and leaves much of the glucose energy untapped.
-(Yeast do this too; it’s called fermentation.)
+This type of metabolism has been dubbed “the Warburg effect,” after Otto Warburg, who first observed it.
+But it’s not specific to cancer.
+Yeast do this too; it’s called fermentation.

 This fact has perplexed biologists over the years, since cancer cells presumably have a great need for energy.
 “For a hundred years, we’ve thought that the whole problem of life was gaining a battery supply,” Dr. Thompson says.
 “We weren’t thinking about the problem of how you actually make two of something.”